GitFrog/git-training/lesson-4/01_LEC_Lesson4.md

 ```

-This shows where the conflict occured.
-Git doesn't care which version is kept: the resolution could be keeping the source file, the incoming file, or even plain deleting everything, so long as the markings are removed from all the conflicting files.
+This shows where the conflict occured. **Git doesn't care which version is kept**: the resolution could be keeping the source file, the incoming file, a mix of the two, or even plain deleting everything, **so long as the markings are removed from all the conflicting files.** Once all of the conflict markers are removed, it tells Git that all conflicts have been addressed.

 Resolving merge conflicts is therefore purely user driven: